Mechanical Engineering (MEEN)

 MEEN 364.
 Control Systems.
 3 Hours.

 This course is a review of the relations among transient responses, systems transfer functions, and methods of specifying system performance.
 It will include classical and modern feedback control system analysis and design methods, such as transfer functions, state variables, stability, root locus, Bode plot, and computer analysis.
-Prerequisite: EE 325 or MATH 2320.
+Course is cross-listed with and is equivalent to EE 432.
+Credit cannot be granted for both MEEN 364 and EE 432.
+Prerequisite: (MATH 2320, ENGR 2305, and MEEN 357), or EE 325.

 MEEN 368.
 Solid Mechanics in Mechanical Design.
 3 Hours.